DavideTriso/aria-dialog/README.md

 * User friendly and accessible
 * Support for **modal dialogs** and **alert dialogs**.
 * Only 4KB (minified).
-* Deep linking / URL hash navigation for asyncronous applications.
+* Deep linking / URL hash navigation
+* Compatible with amd and require.js

 ## Dependencies